Tetela de Ocampo: History

-The settlement was founded in 1219 by four tribes of Chichimecas who came from the west, worshipped Huitzilopochtli, and fought in the xochiyaotl with the inhabitants of Zacatlán and Tlaxcala.
+The settlement was founded in 1219 by four tribes of Chichimecas who came from the west.
+The leaders of the four tribes established dynastic lines that continued until the Spanish conquest.
+Tetela was ruled by a tlatoani, and each calpulli had a tequitlato that organized tequio and collected tribute (consisting of mantas, cotton, birds, deer, rabbits, cotton, maize, chilies, beans, and slaves captured in war).
+Nahuatl was the main language here, although Totonac was also spoken in the region.
+The merchants of Tetela sold amole, and gold was also available nearby.
+Trade flourished in the area, allowing the appearance of luxury items like precious stones, feathers, copal and cotton.
+The people of Tetela worshipped Huitzilopochtli, though it is unclear whether this was due to Mexica influence.
+Tetela was apparently incorporated into the Aztec Empire through peaceful, diplomatic means, and became the center of a strategic province.
+Tetela fought flower wars against Zacatlán and Tlaxcala.
+The Mexica supported Tetela with military supplies, and Tetela in return sent captives to Tenochtitlan.

-Tetela used to be called Tetela del Oro because there was a gold mine in a nearby local town called La Cañada.
-They used to coin gold coins in Tetela.
+Tetela was formerly known as Tetela del Oro because there was a gold mine in a nearby local town called La Cañada.
+In the past, gold coins were minted in Tetela.

 On 23 June 1861 it was given the status of a town (villa), with the "Ocampo" honorific for Melchor Ocampo, who had been assassinated earlier that month.

 In August 1865, during the French Intervention, it was the scene of fighting between Republicans (led by, local son and later President of Mexico, general Juan Nepomuceno Méndez) and Austro-Hungarian cavalry under de command of General Tancred de La Salla.
 The Mexican force retreated to the upper hills of Moracco where they were met by the enforcements of Juan Francisco Lucas.

 The remains of Hacienda de Taxcantla, the trenches across the Rio Apulco bridge, the two campaign cannons taken from the Austro-Hungarian Corps in downtown Tetela, and the oral local history tradition of its people still remember us about the great heroism of the Sierra Norte native people during the French Intervention war.

 Nowadays, there is a local museum called Museo de Los Tres Juanes which displays a number of artifacts ranging from the Pre-Columbian up to the Mexican Revolution periods.